 The result is a car that doesn’t feel as open and exposed to the elements as the fully convertible soft-top MX-5, but still allows plenty of open air into the cabin.
-Boot space is identical to the soft-top MX-5, and with the roof up it’s much quieter on the motorway.
+With the roof up it’s much quieter on the motorway.

-The downside is a far greater level of wind noise when the roof is open; there’s an annoying, resonant wind buffeting at speeds above 55mph or so, which means you’ll need to raise your voice to continue a conversation with a passenger.
+The downside is a far greater level of wind noise when the roof is open; there’s an annoying, resonant buffeting at speeds above 55mph, which means you’ll need to raise your voice to continue a conversation with a passenger.

 There’s no difference in boot space between the MX-5 soft-top and RF models, with a reasonable amount of space inside for two large bags (maybe three at a push), but a narrow aperture to manoeuvre them through.